cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 ### Vertigo: Remastered
 - Nothing much to note.
 From a brief test, the menu controls work and you can try to stop the first boss-thing from slapping you.
 I'm not very good at it.

+### [Whimsy](https://peopleofwhimsy.itch.io/whimsy) (yoo i worked on this one)
+- Requires the venrinment variable `PROTON_USE_WINED3D=1` ([thanks](https://bbs.archlinux.org/viewtopic.php?id=306674)), otherwise the Unity Player will fail to create a D3D11 device and crash immediately on launch.
+    - i.e. set your launch options to `PROTON_USE_WINED3D=1 %command%`
+- The release version was built with Unity 6.2.
+    - Whimsy was originally built on Unity 2022, and *did* run perfectly under Proton back then without this workaround.
+What changed, Unity?

 ---

 ## Partially working